How To Hide Your Phone Number With Anonymous Calls or Text Apps

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Have you ever wondered how to make a call anonymously or how to send an anonymous text?
+Have you ever wondered how to make an anonymous call or send an anonymous text?

 If you have been in the dating scene or posted your resume online recently, you may want to use a false phone number during your initial communications with another person or business.
-Or perhaps you want to separate your personal and professional life, hiding your phone number indefinitely from colleagues.
+Or perhaps you want to separate your personal and professional life, hiding your phone number from colleagues indefinitely.

 In this article